 CALL FOR ENTRIES

-The All Student Art Exhibition is an annual celebration of student creativity and accomplishment in the visual arts.
-Each year, an outside juror selects artwork for the exhibition that best represents the quality and diversity of student creative work.
-Boyden Gallery invites and encourages all SMCM students, regardless of year or major (Fall 2015 graduates and continuing education students included) to participate.
-It doesn’t matter if your work was inspired by a class assignment or a library daydream, as long as you made it, submit it!
-We are especially interested in representing a wide variety of ideas, techniques, and approaches to visual art.
+Young at Art is a celebration of student creativity and accomplishment in the visual arts.
+An outside juror selects artwork for the exhibition that best represents the quality and diversity of student creative work produced in St. Mary's County Schools.
+Boyden Gallery invites and encourages teachers from all St. Mary's county schools to participate.
+We are especially interested in representing a wide variety of ideas, techniques, and approaches to visual art and media.